-Hermannsburg Historic Precinct On A Day Trip From Alice Springs
+Hermannsburg Historic Precinct Day Trip From Alice Springs

 Take a day trip from Alice Springs to Hermannsburg Historic Precinct.
 Explore restored buildings and learn about the rich Indigenous history.
 If you’re after a unique and culturally rich experience in the heart of the Northern Territory, a day trip from Alice Springs to Hermannsburg Historic Precinct is an excellent option.